SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Related Work

-Regarding vulnerability detection on \python source code, the Bidirectional Long Short-Term Memory (BiLSTM) model obtained results (precision from 92.5\% to 97.8\% and recall from 90.7\% to 96.9\%)~\cite{FP24} close to \aspectTool (precision 99.2\% and recall 100\%).
+Regarding vulnerability detection in \python source code, the Bidirectional Long Short-Term Memory (BiLSTM) model achieved results (precision from 92.5\% to 97.8\% and recall from 90.7\% to 96.9\%)~\cite{FP24} close to \aspectTool (precision 99.2\% and recall 100\%).
 While the \aspectTool approach requires domain knowledge to annotate source code, it does not require labeled datasets for security vulnerabilities, which are often unavailable for \python programs.
 Moreover, their approach covered only seven vulnerability types.
-In comparison, the \aspectTool approach covered 37 vulnerability types (\Cref{tab:cwe}) with five static aspect definitions (only three for 96\% of the vulnerabilities), highlighting the efficiency of static analysis techniques for reasoning about information flows that lead to security vulnerabilities.
+In comparison, the \aspectTool approach covered 37 vulnerability types, highlighting the efficiency of static analysis techniques for reasoning about information flows that lead to security vulnerabilities.